dbiir/Promi/README.md

 Promi
 =======
-Implementation of the paper “Promi: Progressive Live Migration in Distributed Database Systems” Promi is a testbed of an OLTP distributed database management system (DBMS).
+Implementation of the paper “Promi: Progressive Live Migration in Distributed Database Systems”.
+Promi is a testbed of an OLTP distributed database management system (DBMS).